 Q: How is on-demand assistance conducive to meaningful learning?
 Isn’t it just students receiving quick, stock answers? +

 A: In order to ensure students receive high-quality assistance, we require all volunteers to pass certification tests in each subject before they are able to tutor it.
 We also offer review materials and helpful links to practice questions and other resources for each subject.
 Finally, our app’s whiteboard feature makes it easy for tutors to engage students by asking the student to try solving problems themselves first.

 However, we do also acknowledge the crucial distinction between our service and in-person and/or regularly recurring educational services.
 At this point in time, UPchieve’s service is not designed to be the primary source of assistance for students.
 We believe UPchieve is most effective when combined with other programs, and that is why we are actively seeking out partnerships with existing nonprofits.

 Q: How will you keep students safe and ensure your volunteers are qualified to work with underserved high school students? +

 A: UPchieve is committed to ensuring student safety and the quality of our services.
 One of the ways we do this is by properly vetting all volunteers prior to allowing them to interact with students.
-During the signup process, volunteers must verify their identity and educational background by uploading photocopies, which are then reviewed by members of the UPchieve staff.
+During the sign-up process, all volunteers must complete an interview with an UPchieve staff member and provide proof of their identity and educational background.
 Additionally, volunteers must pass a certification test for each subject that they wish to tutor before they can help a student in that subject.